 Penwith's scenery makes it a popular holiday destination, with attractions including the Minack Theatre, South West Coast Path, Land's End and a wide selection of great beaches.

-Why not check beaches nearby as we have 50 beaches around Penwith Peninsula, 215 beaches in Cornwall, or have a look at our list of Cornwall dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have 50 Penwith Peninsula beaches, 215 Cornwall beaches, or have a look at our list of Cornwall dog friendly beaches, or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?